H1d3r/RSA-Backdoor/README.md

 If you want the full details of this attack check the two links in the preamble.
 High-level overview of this attack is the following :

-Here is a concise bullet‑point synthesis of the described SETUP (kleptographic) attack on RSA key generation:

 #### **Normal RSA Key Generation (Baseline)**

 * Generate two large random primes **p** and **q** (≈1024 bits each for a 2048‑bit key).